-There are a wide range of Commercial Vehicles.
-For instance some companies need an eighteen wheeler, while others accomplish their corporate job with a normal passenger vehicle.
-If you are involved in an accident with an eighteen wheeler then the results are typically much more dire than those resulting from an accident with a passenger vehicle in the same circumstances.
+There is a wide range of Commercial Vehicles.
+For instance, some companies need an eighteen-wheeler, while others accomplish their corporate job with a normal passenger vehicle.
+If you are involved in an accident with an eighteen-wheeler then the results are typically much more dire than those resulting from an accident with a passenger vehicle in the same circumstances.

 Insurance In A Commercial Vehicle Accident